Cerezo Osaka: Mascots

 The club's mascots are a wolf named Lobby (from Spanish lobo, meaning wolf) and Madame Lobina, Lobby's mother.

 On February 22, 2020, host and TV personality Roland was appointed Cerezo's "Official CereMan".

 Rivalries

 Cerezo's biggest rival is fellow Osaka club Gamba Osaka.
 The matches played between Cerezo and Gamba are referred to as the Osaka derby.

+In popular culture

+In the manga series Captain Tsubasa, a character named Teppei Kisugi becomes a professional football player and joins Cerezo Osaka.